 Sub Principle Evidence Base to Demonstrate Compliance Self- Assessment Score (out of 5) Actions to Strengthen Compliance Managing risk The Council has an established risk management framework in place.
 This is reviewed regularly and was updated in 2016 against the new Corporate Plan.
 The framework is also subject to Audit from time-to-time.
 Responsibility for managing risks is assigned to service managers in Service Plans.
-Strategic risks are owned by the Corporate Management Team.
+Strategic risks are owned by the Leadership Team.
 These risks are regularly reviewed and reported quarterly.
 5 Managing performance The Council has an established performance framework with comprehensive performance reports considered by policy committees on a quarterly basis.
 All key activities in the Corporate Plan are subject to performance measures which assesses progress against intended outcomes.
 Consultation takes place between Members and Officers in the planning process to establish what and the format that information is required for decision making.
 The Council has an established Overview and Scrutiny function in place, including a separate Committee whose Chair does not sit on any other policy committees.
 This Committee operates under a terms of reference set out in the Constitution and sets its own work programme.
-It focuses on a 5 balance of internal and external issues and reports to Council, in an annual report, its outcomes for the year and where it has added value.
+It focuses on a balance of internal and external issues and reports to Council, in an annual report, its outcomes for the year and where it has added value.
+5

 The Council's outcomes in terms of finance are reported from base budget stage through to the publication of the annual financial statements.
 Robust internal control The Council has an established Audit Committee.
-The Committee has its own specific terms of reference around ensuring good governance, internal control and risk management.
-The effectiveness of the Committee is regularly reviewed and Members receive training and briefings.
+The Committee has its own terms of reference which includes overseeing good governance, internal control and risk management, etc. The effectiveness of the Committee is regularly reviewed and Members receive training and briefings.
 The Committee oversees an annual Internal Audit Plan which covers all fundamental systems on a yearly basis and all Council services/activities over a 5 year rolling period based on risk.
 Internal Audit reports quarterly on its audits, the outcomes and ranks the control status from limited to comprehensive assurance.
 Any potential implications for the Council's Governance Statement are highlighted at that stage.
 An established counter fraud and anti-corruption framework is in place and the Council works in partnership with other councils to prevent and detect fraud; this includes sharing systems and data.
 The Council reports its Governance Framework and its effectiveness are assessed through an Annual Governance Statement which is reported in the Financial Statements.
 The provision of Internal Audit is through an established partnership arrangement with other authorities; this ensures that the Council benefits from economies of scale and additional expertise in its audit coverage.
 Internal Audit meets the requirements of the nationally recognised Public Sector Internal Auditing Standards.
 5 Managing data The Council has an established Data Quality framework in place which is subject to annual review and audit.
 Methodology statements are established for each key performance indicator in the Corporate Plan; these ensure that there are proper procedures to ensure that the data collected and reported is correct, reliable and accurately measures progress on intended outcomes.
-The Council's Director of Finance and Corporate Services is the designated Data Protection Officer.
+The Council's ICT and Business Change Manager is the designated Data Protection Officer.
 The Council has established policies regarding the security of data, and data protection, etc. Arrangements for managing and storing data are subject to audit.
 Information asset owners assigned to data folders and systems.
-4 Although it is considered that the Council is well placed in managing data, the Council does not currently have a dedicated Information Governance Officer.
-Still relevant - no change proposed Update: The Council has been subject to an independent analysis of its arrangements ahead of changes to data protection regulations in May 2018.
-Following this analysis, actions
+5